 Server config files

-How to manage server config files in Clickhouse
+How to manage server config files in ClickHouse®

-Clickhouse server config consists of two parts server settings (config.xml) and users settings (users.xml).
+ClickHouse® server config consists of two parts server settings (config.xml) and users settings (users.xml).

 By default they are stored in the folder /etc/clickhouse-server/ in two files config.xml & users.xml.

 We suggest never change vendor config files and place your changes into separate .xml files in sub-folders.
-This way is easier to maintain and ease Clickhouse upgrades.
+This way is easier to maintain and ease ClickHouse upgrades.

-/etc/clickhouse-server/users.d – sub-folder for user settings.
+/etc/clickhouse-server/users.d – sub-folder for user settings (derived from users.xml filename).

-/etc/clickhouse-server/config.d – sub-folder for server settings.
+/etc/clickhouse-server/config.d – sub-folder for server settings (derived from config.xml filename).

 /etc/clickhouse-server/conf.d – sub-folder for any (both) settings.